dojo/dojo.io/site/source/tutorials/accessibility.md

 });
 ```

-Would create the following attributes on the input node:
+This code would create the following attributes on the input node:
 `<input type=“email” aria-describedby=“foo” aria-invalid=“true” disabled>`

 ### Label

-Most form widgets contain a `label` property that allows users to easily associate a text label with the control along with options to position it or keep it visually hidden. `Label` is also available as a separate widget for use with custom form controls.
+Most form widgets contain a `label` property that allows users to easily associate a text label with the control along with options to position it or keep the label visually hidden. `Label` is also available as a separate widget for use with custom form controls.

 The `label` property on both form widgets and the `Label` widget accepts either a string or an [options object](https://github.com/dojo/widgets/blob/master/src/label/Label.ts#L13-17) that allows customization of where the label is placed (before or after the input), and whether it is visually hidden.
-Visually hiding a label is done by using screen reader-accessible CSS styles to hide text content, and is recommended for use with form controls that have no visible label.
+Screen reader-accessible CSS rules are used to visually hide text content, and is recommended for use with form controls with no visible label.

 A `<label>` element with hidden text was chosen over the `aria-label` attribute for invisible labels due to [still-inconsistent](https://www.powermapper.com/tests/screen-readers/labelling/input-text-aria-label/) screen reader support for the latter.